 The seeds were planted.

-Dennis’ big idea was encapsulated in his ebook and “5 Bucks a Day” attracted like minded people drew them into the tribe.
+Dennis’ big idea was encapsulated in his ebook and “5 Bucks a Day” attracted like minded people and drew them into the tribe.

 Dennis was actually a little bit surprised at how well the “5 Bucks a Day” ebook was received.
 There was no initial master plan for what to do next.
 He had a nice list of email addresses from customers and one day he announced that he was starting a free membership forum for owners of the ebook.
 The tribe now had a place to hang out and talk.
-We could also talk to Dennis (our leader) on a regular basis.
+We could also talk to Dennis (our leader) directly on a regular basis.